 Physiology of OrganismsBack to guide home page.

 LecturesPhysiology of Organisms (or PoO, pronounced as ‘poo’, as the organisers insist on calling it) is a very fun subject.
 It looks at biological systems across the range of scales, from nutrition in bacteria and single-celled organisms, through insects and mammals, right up to 2,000 tonne sequoia trees.
 It also looks at biological systems from a range of angles: from biochemistry and medicine as you might expect, right through to physics when you look at how giraffes can drink without having a stroke.
 Lectures cover a lot of ground and many of the lecturers will give extra details not printed in their notes.
 It is a fascinating course, relevant to all of the biological subjects in the second year, and interesting to Phys NatScis looking to broaden their horizons.
+If you are interested in animal or plant documentaries, this subject might just be for you.

 There is a bit of overlap with Biology of Cells, especially the cell signalling discussed in Easter term.
 These subjects complement each other nicely, with details from PoO augmenting Cells essays, and vice versa.